akosgarai/dsg/README.md

 ### `--db-name`

 This flag manages the name of the mysql database that we create for the drupal site.
 It is used in the create-database-mysql action.
 If this flag is not set, it defaults to drupal.

+### `--db-host`

+This flag manages the host name of the mysql database that we create for the drupal site.
+It is used in the ci-build, run-drush-install actions.
+If this flag is not set, it defaults to localhost.

+### `--db-port`

+This flag manages the port of the mysql database that we create for the drupal site.
+It is used in the ci-build, run-drush-install actions.
+If this flag is not set, it defaults to 3306.

 ### `--project-base-path`